opentelekomcloud/terraform-provider-opentelekomcloud/docs/index.md

   auth_url    = "https://iam.eu-de.otc.t-systems.com/v3"
 }
 ```

-Note: if token, ak/sk and password are set simultaneously, then it will authenticate in the order of Token, AKSK and Password.
+-> **Note:** If token, ak/sk and password are set simultaneously, then it will authenticate in the order of Token, AKSK and Password.

 ### Federated